Fair-Tech/FairTech-AIO-Switch/README.md

 For Hacking your Switch for the first time, follow the guide on my website [`here`](http://www.guides.fairtech.us)

 For Updating your already hacked Switch:
 * Copy the contents of the `1.
-PC Files` folder to somewhere on your computer, or if you already have TegraRcmGUI, just copy the Atmos.bin and Hekate.bin from the folder to your TegraRcmGUI folder
+PC Files` folder to somewhere on your computer, or if you already have TegraRcmGUI, just copy the contents of the payload folder inside the '1.
+PC Files' to where you store your Payloads
 * Copy the contents of the `3.
-Post-Installation SD Files` folder to the root of your SD Card and replace the files
+Post-Install SD Files` folder to the root of your SD Card and replace the files

 ## Included PC Files:

 * [TegraRcmGUI](https://github.com/eliboa/TegraRcmGUI/releases) - Payload Injector for Windows
+*[HPUSBDisk.exe](https://www.softpedia.com/get/System/Hard-Disk-Utils/HP-USB-Disk-Storage-Format-Tool.shtml) - FAT32 Formatter for Windows
 * Payload Files for Atmosphere and Hekate

 ## Included Switch SD Files: